andrinruegg/m431_ap_23a_/Documentary/IPERKA/Realise.md

 I created a small island for experimentation. <br>
 The map-making process took longer than expected because I thoroughly enjoyed it. <br>
 I acquired numerous textures and 3D models from the internet and aimed to create a realistic forest.
 Additionally, I implemented sounds.

-## By the way, I also made a small tutorial Video how to make an Horror Enviroment 😄: https://youtu.be/7xzplbQVI2Y <br>
-This is a shortened video down to 7 minutes.
-It took a few hours to edit and create so please watch it!
-(Also dont forget to subscribe to my channel for more!)
 ___

 **The next task was creating an entity:** I tried many things.
 I went into Blender and attempted to create some scary characters for my game, but I just wasn't able to do it.
 The problem arose because I created characters and implemented them in the game, but they didn't have a skeleton, so animations didn't work on them.
 I tried everything.
 Eventually, I gave up on that idea.
 Then I came up with something new.
 UE5 has a simple character for everyone who starts out, and I used that playable character in the game.
 As it already had a skeleton, it was easy.
 I created new textures and made the entity red and not easily visible in the dark.